Can Rabbits Eat Popcorn?

 My Rabbit Accidentally Ate Popcorn

-If your rabbit has accidentally eaten popcorn, you should not panic, it has happened before on our farm and the rabbit was fine and is still fine.
+If your rabbit has accidentally eaten popcorn, you should not panic, it has happened before in our rabbitry, and the rabbit was and is still OK.

 Here is what to do in such a situation.
 (First Aid Measures)